A Primer on Security of Quantum Computing Hardware: Defense mechanisms

 \subsection{Blind quantum computation}

-Researchers have explored the concept of preserving the privacy of quantum computation from potentially compromised or malicious servers.
-This area of research is referred to as \emph{blind quantum computation} (BQC)~\cite{arrighi2006blind}.
-Several theoretical protocols~\cite{bqc-1, bqc-2, mahadev2020classical} have emerged which allows a client to perform a computation on a server such that the server cannot learn any information about the client's input, output, and computation.
-Recently classical homomorphic encryption for quantum circuits has been proposed~\cite{mahadev2020classical}.
+Researchers have explored the concept of \emph{blind quantum computation} (BQC) \cite{arrighi2006blind} for preserving the privacy of quantum computation from potentially compromised or malicious servers.
+Several theoretical protocols \cite{bqc-1, bqc-2, mahadev2020classical} have emerged which allows a client to perform a computation on a server such that the server cannot learn any information about the client's input, output, and computation.
+Recently classical homomorphic encryption for quantum circuits has been proposed in \cite{mahadev2020classical}.
 The scheme allows a client to both hide data and performs computation on the hidden data.
-A review of the BQC protocols is presented in~\cite{bqc-review}.
-Although the theory for BQC is well researched, the physical implementations of such protocols are under-examined.
-A few works on physical implementations of BQC has been cited in~\cite{bqc-review}.
+A review of the BQC protocols is presented in \cite{bqc-review}.
+Although the theory for BQC is well researched, the physical implementations of such protocols are under-examined \cite{bqc-review}.